A Murder on the Rappahannock River

 Before I can ask why he homed in on Emerson Stevens, he starts in on the dogwood tree outside the Harding house—the tree where the prosecutor said Stevens had been hiding and spying on Mary the night of her murder.
 Riley describes how he decided to climb it after noticing scuff marks on the trunk and hearing Stevens’s neighbor accuse the waterman of peeping on her.
 “Even old and fat like I am now,” Riley tells me, “I could still climb it.”

 “We were escorted from the car by two guards.
-They were saying, ‘There’s some people here whoa re pretty angry about this.'”
+They were saying, ‘There’s some people here who are pretty angry about this.'”

 Then he recounts his first interview with Stevens, when he took Stevens to Mary’s front deck.
 “I said, ‘Tell me why you were parked on the side of the road.’ ” When Stevens denied having been there, Riley tells me, he offered a suggestion.
 “I said, ‘You probably had to relieve yourself’—I didn’t use those words, because men don’t use those words—but I said, ‘You probably stopped to relieve yourself on the side of the road.’
 He didn’t take the bait.”